orobix/retina-unet/Readme.md

 ```
 python prepare_datasets_DRIVE.py
 ```
-The HDF5 datasets for training and testing will be created in the folder `./DRIVE_datasets_training_testing/` N.B: If you gave a different name for the DRIVE folder, you need to specify it in `the prepare_datasets_DRIVE.py` file.
+The HDF5 datasets for training and testing will be created in the folder `./DRIVE_datasets_training_testing/`.
+N.B: If you gave a different name for the DRIVE folder, you need to specify it in the `prepare_datasets_DRIVE.py` file.

 Now we can configure the experiment.
 All the settings can be specified in the file `configuration.txt`, organized in the following sections:
 **[data paths]**
 Change these paths only if you have modified the `prepare_datasets_DRIVE.py` file.
 **[experiment name]**
 Choose a name for the experiment, a folder with the same name will be created and will contain all the results and the trained neural networks.
 **[data attributes]**
 The network is trained on sub-images (patches) of the original full images, specify here the dimension of the patches.
 **[training settings]**
 Here you can specify:
 - *N_subimgs*: total number of patches randomly extracted from the original full images.
-This number must be a multiple of 20, since an equal number of images is extracted in each of the 20 original training images.
+This number must be a multiple of 20, since an equal number of patches is extracted in each of the 20 original training images.
-- *inside_FOV*: choose if the patches must be selected inside the Field Of View (FOV), i.e. they don't contain the border mask.
-The neural network correctly learns how to exclude the FOV border if also the patches in the border mask are included.
+- *inside_FOV*: choose if the patches must be selected only completely inside the FOV.
+The neural network correctly learns how to exclude the FOV border if also the patches including the mask are selected.
 However, a higher number of patches are required for training.
 - *N_epochs*: number of training epochs.
 - *batch_size*: mini batch size.
 - *full_images_to_test*: number of full images for validation, max 20.
-The testing dataset is used also for validation during training, the full images are divided in patches, but not randomly and with no overlap.
+The testing dataset is used also for validation during training: the full images are divided in patches, but not randomly and with no overlap.
 - *nohup*: the standard output during the training is redirected and saved in a log file.

-After all the parameters have been configured, you can train the network with:
+After all the parameters have been configured, you can train the neural network with:
 ```
 python run_training.py
 ```